Glatzli/model_comparison_codes/README.md

 ToDo:
 - revise ICON read in code (variables & calculation of missing vars)
+- sensitivity of HATPRO pot temp calc: Use radiosonde pressure and other models => what's difference?

+- timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper plot then height below threshold over full domain -> just use level below threshold consistent for all models => be careful in the interpretation (f.e.
+10 m difference - but model level distance is for 1 model 10m and for the other 20m => probably no difference!) probably ppl look most on temp inversion because it's what we measure the longest...

 Points:
+- finally VHD calc is right!
 - How did Manuela interpolate the UM data?
-Manuela already compared qualitatively, I can also look at the code...
+Manuela already compared qualitatively, can also look at the code...
 - writing: Methodology immediately, important to not forget how I've done what! create file with plots and notes!
 Note what I did and already found!